Review and road test of the Kia Ceed Sportswagon

 Ten Second Review of the Kia Ceed Sportswagon

-There's a lot to like about the third generation Kia Ceed, but those looking for more of the good stuff will be attracted to the now-larger Sportswagon estate model.
+There's a lot to like about the improved third generation Kia Ceed, but those looking for more of the good stuff will be attracted to the Sportswagon estate model.
 Offering 625-litres of luggage room with the rear seats upright, it's got space aplenty.
-Plus there's a new diesel engine, sharper looks, improved safety and updated media connectivity.
+Plus there's smarter looks, extra technology and stronger standards of safety equipment.